frc1418/banners.css/README.md

 # banners.css
 ![Screenshot](screenshot.png)
-banners.css is a simple CSS preset to allow easy creation of simulated [FRC](http://firstinspires.org/robotics/frc) blue banners (typically awarded to teams upon receiving a competition award.)
+banners.css is a simple CSS preset to allow easy creation of simulated [FRC](http://firstinspires.org/robotics/frc) blue banners (typically presented to teams upon receiving a competition award.)

 This framework allows for three different types of banners: